 So it’s important to bear that in mind as you read about how to conceive a boy.

 How To Conceive A Boy

-Dr. Shettles, author of the best selling book, How to Choose the Sex of Your Baby, believes male and female sperm have a number of inherent differences.
+Dr. Shettles, author of the best selling book, How to Choose the Sex of Your Baby, believes male and female sperm have a number of key differences.

 He also discovered that female sperm were more resilient, and were able to survive for longer periods inside a woman’s body.

-How To Conceive A Boy #1: Positions Please
+How To Conceive A Boy #1: Sex Positions

 Dr Shettles believed deep penetration was important to give the boy sperm a head start.